 - Create assessments as a team by sharing a quiz draft with other educators.

 - Export data, such as quiz results, to Excel for additional analysis or grading.

-- Now, you can distribute a quiz or survey created with Forms into your Teams.
-Not only can you share a Form with your students (or fellow teachers) within Teams, you’ll have access to auto-grading, feedback, and scores, which go directly in the Assignments grade book.
+- Now, you can distribute a quiz or survey created with Forms to your teams.
+Not only can you share a form with your students (or fellow teachers) within Teams, but you will also have access to auto-grading, feedback, and scores, which go directly in the Assignments grade book.

-Use Forms outside of Teams and share the link to your students or colleagues in:
+Use forms outside of teams and share the link with your students or colleagues in: